The Eight Avatars of Ganesha

 Ganesha is revered all over the country not only during Ganesh Chaturthi but before every puja or ritual of worship.
 But did you know that, according to the Mudgala Purana, Ganesha took eight avatars or incarnations to save the world from demons who personified a dosha or shortcoming in human nature?
 These doshas are also present in gods and it is through them that the demons were born.
-Ganesha has an elephant head and trunk in every avatar but he trades his mouse-y vahana Mooshik for other animals in some of his incarnations.
+Ganesha has an right path and pray to Lord Ganeshaelephant head and trunk in every avatar but he trades his mouse-y vahana Mooshik for other animals in some of his incarnations.
 Let’s get to know the stories behind each avatar.

 Ganesha’s first incarnation was as Vakratunda meaning curved trunk.
 According to the legend, Lord Indra’s pramaada (heedlessness) gave birth to the demon Matsarasura.
 Matsara means jealousy and selfishness.
 After severe penance, Matsarasura received the boon of fearlessness from Shiva.
 He along with his two sons Sundarpriya and Vishaypriya, conquered the three worlds and created havoc everywhere.
 All the gods approached Shiva for help but bound by his own boon, Shiva could not do much.
 Finally, Lord Dattatreya came to the rescue.
 He gave all the gods the secret of the monosyllabic mantra, Gam, and asked them to call upon Lord Vakratunda.
 Seated on his vehicle, the lion, Vakratunda arrived and killed both sons of Matsara.
 Looking at the mighty god, the demon surrendered and asked for forgiveness.
 The Lord forgave him and restored the three worlds.

 Ganesha, in his Vakratunda avatar, shows the world that however powerful or rich you are, wisdom lies in knowing and understanding your limits.